AmyPhung/amyphung.github.io/README.md

   + To set this up, install ruby 2.6.3 with `rvm install 2.6.3`
   + Install bundler `gem install bundler`
   + Navigate to this directory and run `bundle install`
+  + In the future, use `rvm use 2.6.3` to re-activate this environment

 + To test locally, navigate to this directory and run `bundle exec jekyll serve`
 + To update the `Gemfile.lock` file (to fix old dependency issues)